 An MD-83 operating on behalf of Air Algerie crashed in Mali on July 24.
 Contact was lost 50 min. after takeoff from Ouagadougou, Burkina Faso, and the aircraft went down around 70 km (44 mi.) from the city of Gao, according to Air Algerie.
 Mali President Ibrahim Boubacar Keita told Reuters on July 24 that wreckage was spotted between the northern towns of Aguelhoc and Kidal.
 Flight AH5017 from Ouagadougou to Algiers was operated by Spanish wet-lease company Swiftair.
 According to ...

-"MD-83 Operated for Air Algerie Crashes in Mali" is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"MD-83 Operated for Air Algerie Crashes in Mali" is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.

 Current Aviation Week & Space Technology magazine subscribers: simply use your subscriber email to log in to your account (or contact us for assistance in updating your account).

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.